 When third-party liability is established, it can impact the workers’ compensation claim and may enable the injured employee to pursue additional compensation from the responsible party.
 Get help from an Atlanta USPS workers’ compensation claims lawyer.

-Our Atlanta USPS Workers’ Compensation Claims Attorneys are Ready to Fight for You
+Our Atlanta USPS Workers’ Compensation Attorneys are Ready to Fight for You

-Regarding USPS workers’ compensation claims, seeking legal representation is critical.
-John Foy & Associates, a leading team of workers’ comp lawyers in Atlanta, GA, has a proven track record of helping injured workers obtain the benefits they deserve.
+When it comes to USPS workers’ compensation claims, seeking legal representation is critical.
+John Foy & Associates, a leading team of USPS workers’ compensation lawyers in Atlanta, has a proven track record of helping injured mail delivery workers obtain the benefits they deserve.

 Our attorneys are well-versed in USPS workers’ compensation laws and will advocate aggressively for our clients during this difficult time.
 We can gather convincing evidence for your claim and help you gain financial compensation for your medical expenses and losses.